nwg/racket-wiki/Inside-Racket-Seminar-3.-Ryan-Culpepper-on-syntax-parse.md

 The seminar is oriented on the details of the implementation and is not an introduction to syntax/parse itself.

 We used [commit caebbc65](https://github.com/racket/racket/commit/caebbc65b67fbd9965d54e1201459279e5962208) of the Racket package for the walk-through, which was current at the time.

+--

+During the presentation, Ryan mentioned a blog post about `lazy-require`.
+It is available on [his blog](http://macrologist.blogspot.com/2011/10/lazy-module-loading.html).